-A. Resident classification is an essential part of fee determination, admission regulations, scholarship eligibility, and other relevant policies of the state.
-It is important that such institutions have fair and equitable regulations which can be administered consistently and are sensitive to the interests of both students and the State.
-The Commission on Higher Education hereby establishes regulations for the Statute Governing Residency and Tuition for Fee Purposes to be applied consistently by all South Carolina institutions of higher education.
-These regulations do not address residency matters relating to in-county categories used within the State's technical colleges.
+A. Resident classification is an essential part of tuition and fee determination, admission regulations, scholarship eligibility, and other relevant policies of the state.
+It is important that institutions have fair and equitable regulations that can be administered consistently and are sensitive to the interests of both students and the state.
+The Commission on Higher Education hereby establishes regulations for the Statute Governing Residency for Tuition and Fee